 However, the external (or INSPIRE) identifier has also its interest as it enables to uniquely identify each representation of vector statistical units, at various levels of detail (e.g. Master level 1, Regional, Global).
-This unique identification of each feature is a mandatory requirement of INSPIRE.
+This unique identification of each feature is a mandatory requirement of INSPIRE and should be provided.
 In addition, in the INSPIRE data model, it is the attribute carrying the versioning mechanism.